 - but how do you forgive fear?

-I stand inside this dead house sheltering my heart
+I stand inside this dead house sheltering

 Maybe one day I will forgive

 but not today.
 The dead body will not change it.

 You are still alive.